Everything you need to know about the life insurance medical exam

 What is the medical exam?

-What happens during the medical exam?
+What should you expect during the life insurance medical exam?

 1. A verbal questionnaire: You'll answer a series of questions about your health, lifestyle, and social habits, including questions about current prescriptions.

-2. A physical exam: The examiner will measure your height and weight, check your blood pressure and collect blood and urine samples.
+2. A physical exam: The examiner will measure your height and weight, check your blood pressure, and collect blood and urine samples.

 What do life insurance blood tests look for?